WallfacerLabs/trinity-sc/README.md

 `VesselManager.sol` and `VesselManagerOperations.sol` - contain functionality for liquidations and redemptions.
 They send redemption fees to the `FeeCollector` contract.
 Also contain the state of each Vessel - i.e. a record of the Vessel’s collateral and debt.
 VesselManager does not hold value (i.e. tokens).
 VesselManager functions call in to the various Pools to tell them to move tokens between Pools, where necessary.

-`GravitaBase.sol` - Both VesselManager and BorrowerOperations inherit from this parent contract, which contains some common functions.
+`TrinityBase.sol` - Both VesselManager and BorrowerOperations inherit from this parent contract, which contains some common functions.

-`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral and GRVT gains.
+`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral.
 Holds the debt token Stability Pool deposits, and the collateral gains for depositors, from liquidations.

 `DebtToken.sol` - the debt token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers tokens.